vlad-munteanu/2-Weeks-of-Code/README.md

 ![alt text](https://github.com/vlad-munteanu/30Apps_30Days/blob/master/Screenshots/Gifs/Day8.gif)

 ## Day 9: Coin Flip
 An app that makes decisions for the user by the flip of the coin.
-Has a cool flip animation. ~Also has an Apple Watch companion app.~
+Has a cool flip animation.

 ![alt text](https://github.com/vlad-munteanu/30Apps_30Days/blob/master/Screenshots/Gifs/Day9.gif)